sujaynarumanchi/website/content/project/nnrm.md

 title = "Neural Network based Recommender System for e-commerce"

 # Project summary to display on homepage.
-summary = "blah blah blah"
+summary = "A recommendation engine that is a hybrid of collaborative filtering and content based techniques"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""